Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 Automatic linking by Procedure Name.
 Parent Procedures, Main, Class & Interface automatically link in and auto populate all matching name child procedures, to maintain the tree structure in the AppGen.

+No need to use the Procedure Properties Procedure button.